HUTFormer: Hierarchical U-Net Transformer for Long-Term Traffic Forecasting: Experiments

-On the other hand, we also select six long-sequence forecasting baselines, including \begin{itemize} \item \textbf{HI}~\cite{2020HI}: HI~(Historical Inertia) is a basic baseline for long-sequence time series forecasting problems, which directly takes the most recent time steps in the input as output. \item \textbf{DLinear}~\cite{2023DLinear}: DLinear is a simple but effective long-sequence time series forecasting model, which decomposes the time series into a trend and a remainder series and employs two one-layer linear networks to model these two series. \item \textbf{Informer}~\cite{2021Informer}: Informer is a model for long-sequence time series forecasting, which designs a ProbSparse self-attention mechanism and distilling operation to handle the challenges of the quadratic complexity in the standard Transformer.
-Also, it carefully designs a generative decoder to alleviate the limitation of standard encoder-decoder architecture. \item \textbf{Autoformer}~\cite{2021AutoFormer}: Autoformer is a model for long-sequence time series forecasting, which is proposed as a decomposition architecture by embedding the series decomposition block as an inner operator.
-Besides, it designs an efficient Auto-Correlation mechanism to conduct dependencies discovery and information aggregation at the series level. \item \textbf{FEDformer}~\cite{2022FEDFormer}: FEDformer~\cite{2022FEDFormer} is a frequency-enhance Transformer for long-sequence time series forecasting problems.
-It proposes an attention mechanism with low-rank approximation in frequency and a mixture of experts decomposition to control the distribution shifting. \item \textbf{Pyraformer}~\cite{2022Pyraformer}: Pyraformer~\cite{2022Pyraformer} is a pyramidal attention-based model for long-sequence time series forecasting.
-Pyramidal attention can effectively describe short and long temporal dependencies with low time and space complexity.
+On the other hand, we also select six long-sequence forecasting baselines, including: \begin{itemize} \item HI~\citep{2020HI} is a basic baseline for long-sequence time series forecasting problems, which directly takes the most recent time steps in the input as output. \item DLinear~\citep{2023DLinear} is a simple but effective long-sequence time series forecasting model, which decomposes the time series into a trend and a remainder series and employs two one-layer linear networks to model these two series. \item Informer~\citep{2021Informer} is a model for long-sequence time series forecasting, which designs a ProbSparse self-attention mechanism and distilling operation to handle the challenges of the quadratic complexity in the standard Transformer.
+Also, it carefully designs a generative decoder to alleviate the limitation of standard encoder-decoder architecture. \item Autoformer~\citep{2021AutoFormer} is a model for long-sequence time series forecasting, which is proposed as a decomposition architecture by embedding the series decomposition block as an inner operator.
+Besides, it designs an efficient Auto-Correlation mechanism to conduct dependencies discovery and information aggregation at the series level. \item FEDformer~\citep{2022FEDFormer} is a frequency-enhance Transformer for long-sequence time series forecasting.
+It proposes an attention mechanism with low-rank approximation in frequency and a mixture of experts decomposition to control the distribution shifting. \item Pyraformer~\citep{2022Pyraformer} is a pyramidal attention-based model for long-sequence time series forecasting.
+Pyramidal attention can effectively describe short and long temporal dependencies. \item Crossformer~\citep{2023Crossformer} is a Transformer-based model utilizing cross-dimension dependency for multivariate time-series (MTS) forecasting. \item PatchTST~\citep{2023PatchTST} proposes an effective design of Transformer-based models for time series forecasting tasks by introducing two key components: Patching and channel-independent structure.

 \end{itemize}